 Leading the September auction was a patriotic ruby, sapphire and diamond brooch in the shape of a waving American flag by Oscar Heyman & Brothers (est. $6,000-8,000, sold for $31,250).
 The piece prominently features a maker's mark, number and numerous fancy-cut sapphires, calibré-cut rubies, round brilliant, baguette and pear-shaped diamonds.

-Michael Larsen, Jewelry Specialist at Bonhams, said of the auction: "The September auction featured noticeably strong results for precious colored gemstones as well as fine jade, which also performed very well.
-Signed and period pieces were crowd favorites, achieving results well above their high estimates.
-Buyers also displayed patriotic fervor when the top lot, an American flag brooch and the auction catalog's back cover, realized nearly four times its pre-sale estimate.
-It was an impressive showing on the West Coast as we head into the Los Angeles preview for sales of Fine Jewelry, a single owner collection entitled 'Tony Duquette: Jewels of Enchantment' and 'Eight Exceptional Jewels from a Private Collection' to be offered in Hong Kong.
+Michael Larsen, Jewellery Specialist at Bonhams, said of the auction: "The September auction featured noticeably strong results for precious coloured gemstones as well as fine jade, which also performed very well.
+Signed and period pieces were crowd favourites, achieving results well above their high estimates.
+Buyers also displayed patriotic fervour when the top lot, an American flag brooch and the auction catalogue's back cover, realised nearly four times its pre-sale estimate.
+It was an impressive showing on the West Coast as we head into the Los Angeles preview for sales of Fine Jewellery, a single owner collection entitled 'Tony Duquette: Jewels of Enchantment' and 'Eight Exceptional Jewels from a Private Collection' to be offered in Hong Kong.
 We hope to see you then."